AdeHumble/Excel-QHSE-Performance-Dashboard/README.md

 A video demonstration showcasing the cleaned synchronized data table and an interactive performance dashboard, providing a tangible representation of the project's success.

 ## SKILLS ACCRUED
-### 1. Analytical Approach
-- Developed a structured analytical approach to understanding complex challenges, breaking them into manageable phases, and delivering effective solutions.
+### 1. Analytical Approach: Developed a structured analytical approach to understanding complex challenges, breaking them into manageable phases, and delivering effective solutions.

-### 2. Collaboration, Effective Communication and Networking
-- Demonstrated the power of collaboration by engaging in detailed discussions, seeking insights from colleagues, and incorporating feedback for continuous improvement.
+### 2. Collaboration, Effective Communication and Networking: Demonstrated the power of collaboration by engaging in detailed discussions, seeking insights from colleagues, and incorporating feedback for continuous improvement.

-### 3. Problem-Solving
-Navigated through intricate data structures, solved problems iteratively, and applied creative solutions to synchronize and visualize diverse datasets.
+### 3. Problem-Solving: Navigated through intricate data structures, solved problems iteratively, and applied creative solutions to synchronize and visualize diverse datasets.

 ### 4. Data Analysis
 - Applied a range of data analysis techniques, including conditional formatting, data validation, and visualization tools, to derive meaningful insights from raw data.